netdata/netdata/collectors/charts.d.plugin/README.md

 3. It communicates with Netdata via a unidirectional pipe (sending data to the `netdata` daemon)
 4. Supports any number of data collection **modules**

+To better understand the guidelines and the API behind our External plugins, please have a look at the [Introduction to External plugins](https://github.com/netdata/netdata/blob/master/collectors/plugins.d/README.md) prior to reading this page.

 `charts.d.plugin` has been designed so that the actual script that will do data collection will be permanently in memory, collecting data with as little overheads as possible (i.e. initialize once, repeatedly collect values with minimal overhead).